monospice/spicy-identifiers/README.md

 the given context

-This method is similar to `callOn()`, but it permits access to private and protected methods that cannot be called directly. `invokeOn()` is intented for DynamicMethod instances used inside a class that could otherwise normally access its private and protected members directly.
+This method is similar to `callOn()`, but it permits access to private and protected methods that the `DynamicMethod` instance cannot call directly.
+`invokeOn()` is intented for cases where `DynamicMethod` is used inside a class that could otherwise normally access its private and protected members directly.
 One should consider this use carefully before choosing this method, and always use `callOn()` for public methods.

 ```php
 $returnValue = $method->invokeOn($someInstance);